frappe/frappe_docs/frappe_docs/www/docs/user/en/api/index.md

 ---
 add_breadcrumbs: 1
 title: Developer API
-image: /assets/frappe_io/images/frappe-framework-logo-with-padding.png
 metatags:
- description: >
-  All of the Frappe API in one place
+ description: All of the Frappe API in one place
 ---

 # Developer API